The ‘State of the World’s Forests’ report analyzes the contributions of forests and trees to 28 targets relating to ten SDGs.

 The report presents eight case studies that illustrate how countries have integrated forests and landscape approaches linking multiple SDGs into wider sustainable development programmes.

-November 2018: The Food and Agriculture Organization of the UN (FAO) has released its annual report on the state of the world’s forests (SOFO), which examines ways to strengthen the contributions of forests and trees to sustainable development in order to achieve the 2030 Agenda for Sustainable Development.
+November 2018: The Food and Agriculture Organization of the UN (FAO) has released its biennial report on the state of the world’s forests (SOFO), which examines ways to strengthen the contributions of forests and trees to sustainable development in order to achieve the 2030 Agenda for Sustainable Development.
 The 2018 report titled, ‘The State of the World’s Forests: Forest Pathways to Sustainable Development,’ quantifies the contributions of forests to the SDGs, and provides recommendations for strengthening forest pathways in support of sustainable development.

 SOFO 2018 analyzes the contributions of forests and trees to 28 targets relating to ten SDGs.
 This analysis provides greater evidence on the critical role of forests for livelihoods, proof of the significance of forests and trees for water quality, energy needs and sustainable, healthy cities, and confirmation of the role of healthy, productive forests to sustainable agriculture.
 As an illustration, forests act as a source of food, fuel and medicine for over one billion people, hold more than three-quarters of the world’s biodiversity, and help conserve carbon and protect soils and water.
 The report notes that forests absorb the equivalent of roughly two billion tonnes of carbon dioxide (CO2) annually, and effective forest management can strengthen adaptive capacities and resilience to natural hazards and disasters, underscoring the potential of integrating forest measures into national disaster risk reduction (DRR) strategies.
 The report stresses that evidence on such roles played by forests is critical to achieving recognition of the true value of forests in the 2030 Agenda.